ndeeraj/simple_RNN_predictor/README.md

 If you face any problems during setup steps detailed below, you can reach out to me at `deeraj.nachimuthu@gmail.com`

-Download this project and go to the root directory of the project.
+Clone this project and go to the root directory of the project.

 ## Assumptions